WSU-cshimizu/ceg4110-group-project-no-grads/guest.md

 DFL has teams and each team has a Software Architect who makes large scale decisions based on scalability, flexibility current DFL business conditions, current transportation market/economic conditions, and cost/other resources

 It's very important for developers to know *why* they do what they are doing

+To get a job: do networking and make connections, put a lot of work into your resume, do research on the company before the interview, answer questions honestly